mdmirah/AI-Coursework-Search.-ML-and-Deep-Learning-/README.md

 Dr. Sathyanarayanan Aakur ([@saakur](https://github.com/saakur)), Assistant Professor - Auburn University - (CS 6600 Course Instructor) is credited for designing the course materials as well as the assignment problems.
 My contribution comes in the form of preparing the solution notebooks as part of the coursework.
 The results contain my implementation of the AI tools as well as my own performance analysis, visualization, comparison and insights.

 The Final project of this coursework has its own reposity here: https://github.com/mdmirah/Agent-and-Bullet-Detection-in-Combat-Plane/tree/main.
-The project was a two man team effort including myself and Ayden Kemp.
+The project was a two man team effort including myself and Ayden Kemp ([@aydensairplanes](https://github.com/aydensairplanes))

 The final project implements a multi-agent reinforcement learning system for the Combat Plane environment using PettingZoo and Stable-Baselines3.
 It augments the Combat:Plane environment by adding custom functions for agent and bullet detection to design custom heuristics for offensive, defensive and hybrid (Optional and experimental) agents.